colinzhaoust/fact-and-reflection/README.md

 This is the github repo for our ACL 2024 paper: Fact-and-Reflection (FaR) Improves Confidence Calibration of Large Language Models, [(Link)](https://aclanthology.org/2024.findings-acl.515.pdf).

-The included python file replicates the results in Section 3.4 or the paper: Generalizing to other language models, which shows how FaR shows good calibration over various open-source language models, with StrategyQA as the data and Token.
-Prob as the confidence extraction method.
+The included Python file replicates the results in Section 3.4 of the paper: Generalizing to other language models, which shows how FaR shows good calibration over various open-source language models, with StrategyQA as the data and Token.
+Prob is the confidence extraction method.

+Running the code mainly requires installing [vLLM](https://docs.vllm.ai/en/stable/getting_started/installation.html).
+Hugginface_hub is required for models with restricted usage.
+Do not forget to add the desired model to your token in the Hugging Face settings.

 The authors are working on preparing an easy-to-use github repository.
 Do not hesitate to send an email if you need the raw code.